braydenfolger/YeastCellSeg/README.md

 # YeastInference

 ## Installation
-These instructions have only been tested on Ubuntu, but should also work on other operating systems.
+These instructions have only been tested on Ubuntu and Macintosh, but should also work on other operating systems.
 1. Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) with python 3.7
 2. Create a new conda environment and activate it:
     ```bash